 Hybrid cars such as the Toyota Yaris (Hybrid) are different to EVs in that they have both a traditional internal combustion engine coupled with an electric motor that shifts from one to another depending on speed, power needed and charge available.
 The electric battery is charged by regenerative braking and the petrol/diesel engine working as a generator.

 Motorway services offer more powerful rapid charging stations where you can be back on the road in half an hour.
-It’s useful to download an app such as Zap-Map to help you plan routes or find a nearby charging point.
+It’s useful to download an app such as Zap-Map to help you plan routes or find an electric car charger near you.
 Train stations, leisure centres and council-run car parks often have facilities and supermarkets are also well-served.

 On-street points often come with free parking, but these can be frustrating if ‘blocked’ for hours by a fully-charged (or a traditionally fuelled) car.
 Try to forget the frustrations, though, and concentrate on that warm fuzzy feeling when you silently glide past another garage, without having to pay a penny.